Mara-Li/YAFPA/README.md

 - The path of the blog (absolute too !)
 - The link of your blog, as `https://my-awesome-blog.netlify.app/`

-You can reconfig the path with `yafpa --config`
+You can reconfigure the path with `yafpa --config`

 The file will be created in `$HOME/.YAFPA-env` (`~/.YAFPA-env`)  so you can edit it directly.